 It can be puzzling because in a lot of cases, heel pain doesn’t follow an injury such as a sprain.
 Instead, it usually starts out as a mild irritation, becoming more severe – even disabling – over time.

-Persistent heel pain usually won’t go away on its own; it may even be a sign of a rare yet serious condition known as osteomyelitis, so if heel pain has been troubling you for some time, please visit your local podiatry clinic.
+Persistent heel pain usually won’t go away on its own; it may even be a sign of a rare yet serious condition known as osteomyelitis.
+If heel pain has been troubling you for some time, and you live in the Redlands – book an appointment with us, as we are your local heel pain clinic.

 What Causes Heel Pain?